-- In Kittery, the COAST provides year round fixed-route limited transit services at Portsmouth Naval Shipyard.
-Out of five COAST routes, four are express commuter routes. - Paratransit service, ridesharing program and van services are available to Kittery residents through various organizations, including YCCAC, York Hospital, GoMaine, vRide, Enterprise Rideshare, and Kittery Community Center. - YCCAC provides "Local Rides" service in Kittery on Fridays, with destinations in Kittery, Portsmouth and Newington. - A shuttle bus service use to operate on Route 103 in Kittery, but it has not been provided for several years. - Currently, there is no passenger rail service into Kittery.
+- In Kittery, the COAST bus service provides year round fixed-route limited transit services at Portsmouth Naval Shipyard.
+Out of five COAST routes, four are express commuter routes. - Paratransit service, ridesharing program and van services are available to Kittery residents through various organizations, including YCCAC, York Hospital, GoMaine, vRide, Enterprise Rideshare, and Kittery Community Center. - YCCAC provides "Local Rides" service in Kittery on Fridays, with destinations in Kittery, Portsmouth and Newington. - Operation of a shuttle bus service connecting Route 1 and the Foreside was attempted in past years. - Currently, there is no passenger rail service into Kittery.
 The nearest stations from Kittery are Dover, New Hampshire and Wells, Maine.
-There is a freight service to the Portsmouth Naval Shipyard.
+There is occasional freight service to the Portsmouth Naval Shipyard.